Pork souvlaki marinated in oregano, rosemary, garlic and lemon then skewered and grilled until golden and juicy is a great easy dinner recipe.

 What to serve with pork souvlaki

 You could serve these pork skewers with a variety of side dishes as it is such a great, versatile main course.
-I love serving it with Greek salad, tzatziki and warm pita breads.
-Potatoes, veggies and a simple salad will also be great.
+I love serving it with Greek salad, tzatziki (Greek yogurt sauce) and warm pita breads.
+Potatoes, veggies and a simple salad of cucumber and tomato will also be great.

 Greek pork souvlaki